catalyst-cooperative/catalystcoop-handbook/docs/time_tracking.md

 ## Choosing Projects

 Projects are grouped by the particular client, grant, or internal work they pertain to.
-Headers such as /RMI, Sloan,/or/Internal,/will precede a list of related projects you can choose from in a drop down menu.
+Headers such as _RMI, Sloan, or Internal,_ will precede a list of related projects you can choose from in a drop down menu.
 Whenever we take on new projects we add them to Harvest.

 We don’t automatically assign everyone to every project, so if there is a project that you expect to be there, just ask!
 Especially in the early days, don’t hesitate to ask questions about what should be billed to which project.
 For example, if you are providing feedback or reviewing code from a project you’re not directly involved with, you might have to ask to be assigned to that project to bill that chunk of time accordingly.